 The Cancer Council estimates that over 100,000 men in Australia are currently suffering in silence with the unmet needs of sexual changes following prostate cancer treatment.

 I simply could not get the confronting experience that so many couples and single men were going through out of my mind.

 Since that consultation I have adapted my practice so that I now exclusively see people living in a post prostate world.
 I am conducting design-led PhD research to innovate how healthcare delivers sexual health information to prostatectomy patients.
 And it’s also led to A Touchy Subject.
 I wanted a place where continuous conversation and resources could live and grow.

 Bio: Victoria Cullen

-Victoria Cullen is a Sexual Function Specialist and PhD candidate.
+Victoria Cullen is a Sexual Function Specialist and PhD candidate at RMIT University.
 She obtained her Bachelors and Masters in Cognitive Psychology from University College London.
 She works with prostate cancer patients at a private oncology clinic, Cancer Specialists, in Melbourne Australia.

 In 2015 she co-founded the world's first sex toy design course in an academic setting at RMIT University.
 This was featured in The Age and on The BBC.

-In 2017, she partnered with Urology Surgeon, A/Prof Declan Murphy, to deliver a complementary consultation to his private radical prostatectomy patients.
+In 2017, she partnered with Urology Surgeon, Professor Declan Murphy, to deliver a complementary consultation to all his private radical prostatectomy patients.
 This is the first time a surgeon in Australia has included sexology as part of usual care for his patients.

-Victoria speaks about how to improve sexual health delivery in a clinical setting.
+Victoria regularly speaks about sexual health delivery within healthcare.
 Her audiences include The Asia-Pacific Prostate Cancer Congress (2015, 2017, 2018), The Royal Melbourne, Peter Mac Cancer Center, The Urology Society of Australia and New Zealand Conference 2018, Independence Australia’s Education Day (2017, 2018).
 See her Twitter for recaps.